Glasgow promotes new look, but deprivation festers

 It stands just across the river from the new, 74 million-pound Riverside Museum and is not far from Glasgow’s affluent West End, but lacks a local bridge connecting it to the wealthier areas on the far bank.

-“If we could realize the bridge crossing across the river I think that would open up a whole new range of opportunities for Govan,” said Hanlin.
+“If we could realise the bridge crossing across the river I think that would open up a whole new range of opportunities for Govan,” said Hanlin.
+(Editing by Stephen Addison)